 Participating municipalities in the MRP program are eligible to apply for MRP Action Grants annually.
-Eligible projects are required to be identified through the MRP workshop process, improve climate resilience, and be a capital investment resulting in construction.
+Eligible projects are required to be identified through the MRP workshop process, improve climate resilience, and result in design, engineering, and/or construction.
 MRP Action Grants are not available for research-related activities such as studies and strategic plans.

-Grant eligibility must fall under Rhode Island Infrastructure Bank’s broad portfolio of programs and can include but not limited to, dam repair and removal, road elevation, hardening or elevation of pump stations, berms and levies, culvert repair, green stormwater infrastructure, solar + battery storage back-up power, energy efficiency, watershed restoration, urban tree planting, and coastal erosion control.
+Grant eligibility must fall under Rhode Island Infrastructure Bank’s broad portfolio of programs and can include but not limited to, dam retrofits or removal, road elevation, floodproofing or elevation of pump stations, berms and levies, culvert resizing, green stormwater infrastructure, solar and battery back-up power, energy efficiency, watershed restoration, urban tree planting, and coastal and riparian resiliency.

 Municipalities will be required to match grants with a 25% local project cost share.